 A. Collection System Improvement Projects.
-CUII's proposed collection system improvement projects include upgrading Lift Stations B and C with increased capacity, constructing a new Lift Station D with increased capacity, constructing a force main from Lift Station D, and constructing a force main from Lift Station D to the WWTP.
+CUII's proposed collection system improvement projects include upgrading Lift Stations B and C with increased capacity, constructing a new Lift Station D with increased capacity, constructing a force main from Lift Station B to Lift Station D, and constructing a force main from Lift Station D to the WWTP.